tibor309/firefox/README.md

 To set up the container, you can use docker-compose or the docker cli.
 Unless a parameter is flagged as 'optional', it is *mandatory* and a value must be provided.
 This container is using a linuxserver.io base, so you can use their [mods](https://github.com/linuxserver/docker-mods) and configurations to enable additional functionality within the container.

-> [!WARNING]
-> The [esr](https://github.com/tibor309/firefox/tree/esr) edition of the browser will be removed soon!
-If you use it, clone this project, and build your own image!

 > [!NOTE]
 > This image is also available on [Docker Hub](https://hub.docker.com/r/tibordev/firefox) under `tibordev/firefox`.